alenkis/functional-programming-typescript-book/content/chapter3.md

 - we are forced to use `if` statements which are brittle, poorly legible and can lead to some complex states
 - it's harder to compose functions

-What do I mean by harder function composition?
 Consider the following example of functions (whose implementation doesn't matter, but their types do):

 ```typescript
 declare function getName(id: string): Nullable<string>;